Spring Facts

 A “spring tide” has nothing to do with the season of spring.
 Rather, it connotes a “springing forth.”
 Spring tides happen twice each lunar month all year long, regardless of the season.[14]

-Holidays that occur in spring include Easter, Passover, April Fool’s Day, Earth Day, Arbor Day, Mother’s Day, Father’s Day, Cinco De Mayo, and Holi (festival of colors in India).[15]
+Holidays include Easter, Passover, April Fool’s Day, Earth Day, Arbor Day, Mother’s Day, Father’s Day, Cinco De Mayo, and Holi (festival of colors in India).[16]

 • Amazing Spring Facts